-Julie's Story
+Julie's Story (Background and Assessment Data)

-Julie is a 54-year old Caucasian woman who grew up and currently lives in Boston, MA.
+Julie is a 54-year-old Caucasian woman who grew up and currently lives in Boston, Massachusetts.
 She is a deeply loving mother and grandmother.
-When her children were young, Julie relied heavily on her sister Beverly to provide care and support when she was struggling with symptoms of bipolar disorder, PTSD (due to a history of childhood sexual abuse), and addiction.
+When her children were young, Julie relied heavily on her sister Beverly to provide care and support when she was struggling with symptoms of bipolar disorder, post-traumatic stress disorder (PTSD) (due to a history of childhood sexual abuse), and addiction.
 Most of her life, Julie and her children lived with Beverly in the home that Beverly owned.
-Her children are now ages 32 and 30, are married, and have children of their own.
+Her children are now ages 32 and 30, married, and have children of their own.
 Previously, they visited Julie and Beverly almost every weekend to enjoy big Sunday dinners together, but since Beverly died nearly two years ago and Julie moved into her own small apartment, they rarely visit her.

 Since Beverly's death, Julie has had trouble caring for herself.
-Over the past two years, she has started to use alcohol regularly, and symptoms of PTSD and bipolar disorder (e.g., nightmares, hyper vigilance, sleep disturbance, fearfulness, scattered thinking, etc.) have been very disruptive in her life.
-She has been brought into the emergency room four times in the past 3 months due to severe alcohol intoxication.
+Over the past two years, she has started to use alcohol regularly, and symptoms of PTSD and bipolar disorder (e.g., nightmares, hyper vigilance, sleep disturbance, fear-fulness, scattered thinking) have been very disruptive.
+She has been brought into the emergency room four times in the past three months due to severe intoxication.
 Emergency room personnel offered her medical detoxification and warned her that her blood pressure was dangerously high.
-Julie was extremely frightened by these events but rejected treatment at the time.
-On her last Emergency Room visit, the physician who evaluated her used civil law to put Julie on a medical detoxification unit at the hospital.
-This hospitalization is how the Boston Community Support Program CSP became involved with Julie.
+Julie was extremely frightened by these events, but rejected their offer of a medical detoxification.
+On her last emergency room visit, the physician who evaluated her used civil law to put Julie on a medical detoxification unit at the hospital.
+This hospitalization is how the Boston Community Support Program (CSP) became involved with Julie.

 Julie feels very sad about her current relationships with her children and grandchildren.
 Most of all, she wants to have a meaningful role in their lives.
 Her daughter, Carmen, says that Julie was less of a mother to her and her brother than her Aunt Beverly, but that she and her brother would want to have her in their children's lives if Julie took better care of herself.
-They don't visit her with their children because Julie's apartment is very small, dirty, and cluttered and this makes the visits very uncomfortable for them-especially now that Carmen has another child on the way.
+They don't visit her with their children because Julie's apartment is very small, dirty, and cluttered, and this makes the visits very uncomfortable for them, especially now that Carmen has another child on the way.

-Julie has been living in her own apartment for 18 months, and for most of that time she has been very overwhelmed by symptoms of mental illness and addiction.
+Julie has been living in her own apartment for 18 months and for most of that time she has been very overwhelmed by symptoms of mental illness and addiction.
 The loss of her sister, her greatest support, has left her feeling vulnerable and without a home.
 Julie has never lived alone and has not yet made this apartment a true home for herself.
-She gets very disorganized and overwhelmed when trying to clean the apartment and it has been filling up with hundreds of books that Julie finds and brings home.
+She gets very disorganized and overwhelmed when trying to clean the apartment, and it has been filling up with hundreds of books that Julie finds and brings home.